pravino/persystance_web_2025/replit.md

 ## Overview

-Persystance Networks provides rapid MVP development services, aiming for production-ready MVPs in 2 weeks and launch within 30 days.
-The platform functions as a marketing website to generate leads for startups and entrepreneurs, showcasing value propositions, technology expertise, and portfolio examples.
-It integrates WhatsApp for contact and includes a specialized landing page for Telegram/Web3 game development, enterprise compliance features, and a section for institutional trading and portfolio management services.
-The platform is undergoing a major upgrade to a future-forward interactive design with glassmorphism UI, live demos, and a comprehensive trading platform simulator, all built on a 100% static site architecture.
+Persystance Networks specializes in rapid MVP development, aiming for production-ready MVPs within two weeks and launch within 30 days.
+The platform serves as a marketing tool to generate leads for startups, showcasing value propositions, technology expertise, and a portfolio.
+It features WhatsApp integration for contact, a dedicated landing page for Telegram/Web3 game development, enterprise compliance features, and sections for institutional trading and portfolio management.
+The platform is currently being upgraded to a future-forward, interactive design with a glassmorphism UI, live demos, and a comprehensive trading platform simulator, all based on a 100% static site architecture.
+The business operates with a transparent pricing strategy, providing instant quotes via a calculator and emphasizing 13 years of experience, direct senior developer access, and production-grade code.

 ## User Preferences